NucleoidAI/nucleoid.com/src/markdowns/learn.md

 });
 ```

-It will be part of JSON when retrieve
+It will be part of JSON when retrieved as in standard JSON

 ```javascript
 app.get("/test", () => order1);